kallaway/100-days-of-code/r1-log.md

 Day 56: I finished the Stopwatch project; but couldn't practice much.
 And, watched and finished first section of Microsoft Edx course.
 Played a little Flexbox Zombies; but I don't know I feel like it's not exactly teaching.
 Instructions are so ambiguous and learned about Emmet package.
 Also I'm reviewing lynda course JavaScript Essential Training, I still couldn't finish.
 It seemed not so beginner level and not so explanatory when I first started, now I am reviewing and want to finish immediately.

 Feelings: I couldn't study well and felt sleepy after coming home.
 But I studied anyway, it's a good day.

+Day 57:Today, I took MTA javaScript exam, and did JavaScript course about Dom, I'm still not so comfortable about DOM, I couldn't finish the course yet.
+I will continue with the project tomorrow.

+Feelings: The exam was harder than I expected, I thought I will fail.
+To my surprise, I passed with 85 points.
+I finished until the time ends, and I didn't have any chance to review and I didn't think so much about the answers.
+I am so relieved that I won't need to take again.
+I want to take this kind of exam because I am seeing at least I am learning something useful and I fully understood everything.
+It's not about some career plan, I just want to see myself.